EivindArvesen/react-workshop/exercise-3/README.md

 :pencil2: Open `App.js` and remove all of its content.
 :pencil2: All React components must import React in order to run, so start by adding the line `import React from 'react';`.
-:pencil2: Let's assume we only need App as a pure component and add the following:
+:pencil2: Let's assume we only need App to be a function component and add the following:

 ```jsx
 const App = () => (